bxparks/rpn83p/USER_GUIDE.md

 ### TI-OS Interoperability

-Although the RPN83P was not designed to interoperate with the underlying TI-OS calculator functions, a few features were added to allow *some* amount of data sharing between the 2 modes.
+Although the RPN83P was not designed to interoperate with the underlying TI-OS calculator functions, a few features were added to allow *some* data sharing between the 2 modes.

 - The `X` register of RPN83P is always synchronized with the `ANS` variable in the TI-OS.
 After the RPN83P app exits, the most recent `X` register value